ckim115/cs131/a2/README.md

 This tool removes all files and directories made before or at a specified date.

 Format: ./delete\_by [file/directory] [date] [arguments]
+By default, delete\_by uses the last modified date to remove files Date should be in the format YYYY-MM-DD
+Arguments should be together: -[ARG1][ARG2][ARG3] or [ARG1][ARG2][ARG3]

 Arguments:
 -f	only delete regular files
 -s	only delete files modified on the date specified
 -w	do not print out warnings
+-c	use the date created of the file to delete
+-a	use the date last accessed of the file to delete

 Example:
 $ ls -l